asprouse/serverless-webpack-plugin/README.md

 ```

-Adding the `custom.optimize.webpackConfigPath` property in `s-component.json` applies the optimization setting to ALL functions in that component.
-Adding the `custom.optimize.webpackConfigPath` property to `s-function.json` applies the optimization setting to ONLY that specific function.
-You can use `custom.optimize.webpackConfigPath` in both places.
-The `custom.optimize.webpackConfigPath` setting in `s-function.json` will override the setting in `s-component.json`.
+Adding the `custom.webpack.configPath` property in `s-component.json` applies the optimization setting to ALL functions in that component.
+Adding the `custom.webpack.configPath` property to `s-function.json` applies the optimization setting to ONLY that specific function.
+You can use `custom.webpack.configPath` in both places.
+The `custom.webpack.configPath` setting in `s-function.json` will override the setting in `s-component.json`.